marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 call plug#end()
 ```

-Then we have to tell CoC to use Ale instead of any extensions when it comes to linting.
-For that you have 2 options:
+Then we have to tell _CoC_ to use _Ale_ instead of any extensions when it comes to linting.
+For that you have to execute `:CocConfig`.
+That opens up the `coc-settings.json` file for you.

-- Execute `:CocConfig`.
-- Edit the file called `coc-settings.json`

-Actually `:CocConfig` opens up the `coc-settings.json` file for you, so both options are actually the same.

 ![CoC config for Ale](coc-settings-for-ale.png)

-In the `coc-config.json` file you have to add just this:
+There you have to add the folloing lines:

 ```json
 {